The unique character of the spoofing attack is – that the “spoof action”, serves as a spearhead for most of the other mail attacks.

 In other words, most of the existing mail infrastructures don’t deal so not handling well or not handling at all scenarios of Spoof E-mail and Phishing mail attacks.

 Spoof E-mail is not a virus and not a spam mail!

-Most of the mail infrastructure include some kind of anti-virus protection and some kind of anti-spam filter, and this protestation mechanism provides not bad protection.
+Most of the mail infrastructure includes some kind of anti-virus protection and some kind of anti-spam filter, and this protestation mechanism provides not bad protection.

-The strange answer to the declaration of the fact that most of the mail infrastructure are not handling well scenario of Spoof E-mail is because an Inherent weakness of the SMTP mail protocol.
+The strange answer to the declaration of the fact that most of the mail infrastructure is not handling well scenarios of Spoof E-mail is because of an Inherent weakness of the SMTP mail protocol.

 The SMTP protocol can be described as a “naive protocol” or “innocent protocol” because the SMTP protocol was not created with an awareness of a scenario in which hostile elements will try to spoof their identity.

 The primary goal of the people who created the SMTP protocol was to enable the delivery of